Surrogacy in California

 California also accounts for more IVF cycles annually than any other state, according to the CDC’s ART Surveillance Report.
 More cycles mean more clinical experience, higher cumulative success rates, and shorter coordination timelines between your fertility clinic and your surrogacy agency.

-For surrogates, California’s cost-of-living tier means compensation here ranks among the highest in the country.
+Higher surrogate compensation in California — driven by the state’s cost-of-living tier — also attracts a larger, more experienced pool of surrogate candidates.
 For international intended parents, there’s no residency requirement — you don’t need to live in California to pursue surrogacy here.

 Gestational vs. Traditional Surrogacy in California